Cookies on the Healthspan site

 Any deficiency, however, is easily remedied by consuming more vitamin D-rich foods such as oily fish (e.g. salmon and mackerel) a couple of times a week, by including eggs and dairy produce like milk in your meals daily, or by consuming foods fortified with vitamin D (like many breakfast cereals and fruit juices).
-Public Health England also recommend everyone takes a daily vitamin D supplement during the cold months of the year.
+The National Institute for Health and Care Excellence (NICE) also recommends that all adults in the UK take a daily supplement containing 400IU (10mcg) of vitamin D throughout the year.

 The amount of vitamin D you need also depends on factors such as how much you weigh, the darkness of your skin, whether you get outside much, and your age.
 Generally speaking, the European Food Safety Authority recommend a dietary reference value of 15mcg per day for all healthy people over the age of 1 year - especially between October and March.5 When selecting a supplement, choose one that provides Vitamin D3 (rather than vitamin D2) as this is the form that's produced naturally in your skin on exposure to sunlight and is found in animal-sourced foods like eggs and fish oils.6